yaneyba/near-me/supabase/sqls/README.md

 - `admin-email-only-approach.sql` is the most refined version
 - Remove any existing admin business_profiles entries (they're incorrect)
 - Admins are platform managers, not businesses on the platform

+The refactoring is complete and the SQL directory is now clean! 🎉